 with the following properties: \begin{enumerate} \item $G$ is hyperbolic, compact special, and contains $L$ as a quasi-convex subgroup. \item $\cd_{\Q}(G) = \cd_{\Q}(H)$. \item $N$ is finitely generated. \item If $b_i^{(2)}(H) = 0$ for all $2\leqslant i\leqslant n$, then $N$ is of type $\fp_n(\Q)$. \item If $b_i^{(2)}(H) = 0$ for all $i\geqslant 2$, then $\cd_{\Q}(N) = \cd_{\Q}(H) - 1$. \end{enumerate} \end{theorem}

 We may now prove our main theorem.

-\begin{proof}[Proof of Theorem \ref{main_2}] Since the trivial group is free and cyclic, any subgroup of a free-by-cyclic group is free-by-cyclic.
-Hence, (\ref{itm:subgroup of fbc}) implies (\ref{itm:vfbc}).
-Since $L^2$-Betti numbers are multiplicative in the index (see the book of L\"uck \cite[Theorem 6.54]{luck_02}) and finite-index subgroups and overgroups have the same rational cohomological dimension, a result Swan attributes to Serre \cite[Theorem 9.2]{Swan1969}, the fact that (\ref{itm:vfbc}) implies (\ref{itm:zero_betti}) follows from our computation of the $L^2$-Betti numbers of free-by-cyclic groups in \cref{ascending_corollary}.
+\begin{proof}[Proof of Theorem \ref{main_2}] {Since all subgroups of free groups are free, and of cyclic groups are cyclic}, any subgroup of a free-by-cyclic group is free-by-cyclic.
+Hence, \ref{itm:subgroup of fbc} implies \ref{itm:vfbc}.
+Since $L^2$-Betti numbers are multiplicative in the index (see the book of L\"uck \cite[Theorem 6.54]{luck_02}) and finite-index subgroups and overgroups have the same rational cohomological dimension, a result Swan attributes to Serre \cite[Theorem 9.2]{Swan1969}, the fact that \ref{itm:vfbc} implies \ref{itm:zero_betti} follows from our computation of the $L^2$-Betti numbers of free-by-cyclic groups in \cref{ascending_corollary}.

-So now we prove that (\ref{itm:zero_betti}) implies (\ref{itm:subgroup of fbc}).
+So now we prove that \ref{itm:zero_betti} implies \ref{itm:subgroup of fbc}.
 If $\cd_{\Q}(H) \leqslant 1$ then $H$ is virtually free by the work of Dunwoody \cite[Corollary 1.2]{dunwoody_79}.
 Since finitely generated free groups are by definition subgroups of \{finitely generated free\}-by-cyclic groups, the result holds in this case.
 So now suppose that $\cd_{\Q}(H) = 2$.
 By Theorem \ref{main_v2_intro} we see that $H$ has a finite index subgroup that embeds in a torsion-free group $G$ that has a finitely generated normal subgroup $N\leqslant G$ such that $G/N\isom \Z$ and $\cd_{\Q}(N) = 1$.
 Stallings showed that torsion-free finitely generated groups of cohomological dimension one are free \cite{sta_68}.
 Thus, $N$ is free and so $G$ is \{finitely generated free\}-by-cyclic. \end{proof}